LawrenceLCodes/personal-website/README.md

 Thank you for visiting my portfolio GitHub repo!
 Please do not hesitate to take a look at the live site here: https://www.lawrencelcodes.dev

+It was built using HTML, CSS and a Calendly plugin for the floating button.

 In the meantime, feel free to take a look at my projects and don't hesitate to share some gaming or Mass Effect memes, I am always in the mood for one!

 ---